 Unlike gold, platinum is not measured in karats.
 Instead, the manufacturer stamps platinum with a standardized platinum quality mark which indicates the amount (percentage) of pure platinum contained.
 Pt1000 denotes pure platinum.

 Platinum can retain up to 95% of its purity with alloys taking only 5% of the ratio.
-While Pt1000 is not used to make commercial jewelry, the platinum that is used to make jewelry is still very high in purity.
+While Pt1000 metal is not used to make commercial jewelry, the platinum that is used to make jewelry is still very high in purity.
 It is however, important to note that the high purity does not compromise on the metal’s strength and durability.
 In fact, gemstones set in platinum are the safest.

 Platinum is lustrous, durable and remarkably scratch resistant.
 It is also incredibly rare and precious.
 Most jewelers stick to gold and silver as they are easier to source and can be used in making a larger volume of jewelry.
 But high-end retailers and designers can’t keep their hands off this precious metal.
 This is another reason why Platinum jewelry is more expensive.